jonashackt/spring-boot-vuejs/README.md

 ![comparison-angular-react-vuejs](https://github.com/jonashackt/spring-boot-vuejs/blob/master/comparison-angular-react-vuejs.png)

+And the [introduction phrase](https://vuejs.org/v2/guide/index.html) sounds really great:

+> Vue (pronounced /vjuː/, like view) is a progressive framework for building user interfaces.
+Unlike other monolithic frameworks, Vue is designed from the ground up to be incrementally adoptable.
+The core library is focused on the view layer only, and is very easy to pick up and integrate with other libraries or existing projects.
+On the other hand, Vue is also perfectly capable of powering sophisticated Single-Page Applications when used in combination with modern tooling and supporting libraries.

 So I think, it could be a good idea to invest a day or so into Vue.js.
 Let´s have a look here!